Travel Journal - Six Days in Vienna: Palaces, Market Strolls, and Spontaneous Adventures

-Since we now had some friends to stay with and wanted to make the most of our time together, we stayed in Vienna for 6 nights, our longest leg of the trip in fact.
-We arrived on a Monday so naturally my friend Melanie was working but her roommate happened to be home to let us in and drop our bags after a grueling 7 hour bus ride.
-She also made us pasta for dinner!
-On our first full day we walked around town, stumbled upon some casual palaces, unaware of their names or history.
+Since we now had local friends to stay with, and wanted to soak up as much time together as possible, we spent six nights in Vienna—our longest stop of the trip.
+We arrived on a Monday after a grueling seven-hour bus ride.
+Melanie, my Viennese friend, was at work, but her roommate welcomed us in and even cooked pasta for dinner.
+That’s European hospitality at its finest.
 We found a rose garden to eat our lunch in and wandered around what we later found out to be Museumplatz, a joining of a modern art museums, with a large courtyard equipped with ice cream and funky chairs, perfect for our afternoon nap.

 Traveling with your personal trainer has it's advantages, none more than the guilt you feel for not hitting the gym in the morning.
 While walking through the main street near our apartment, we stumbled upon a gym and told them we had just moved there and wanted to test it out.
 Free two day pass, and we are the happiest humans!
 After about two hours of catch up workouts, we found a grocery store, bought some cheese and wine and a baguette the size of my whole leg and headed home for a relaxing movie night.